BerkeleyBlockchain/stablesims/docs/keepers.md

 ### FlipperKeeper

-The base interface for all other Flipper Keeper classes.
-The Flipper Keeper will open the maximum number of vaults possible at each timestep.
-It will also find, deal, and place bids during both dent and tend phases.
+The base interface for all other `FlipperKeeper` classes.
+Inherits from `VaultKeeper`.
+It will also find, deal, and place bids during both dent and tend phases, and keeps track of a set of Flipper contracts for every Ilk type that it's interested in.
 - `find_and_deal_bids` will add additional deal actions to the `actions` array.
 - `deal_bids` converts bid information into an `action` object.
 Used to claim a winning bid.